Dasteme/SoftwareComposition2019/README.md

 # SoftwareComposition2019
-Analysing cryptographic questions on online sources
+Analysing cryptographic questions on online sources.

 Data can be downloaded from [Data.StackExchange](https://data.stackexchange.com/stackoverflow/query/new)